sedol1339/files/abstracts.md

 Poole, B., Lahiri, S., Raghu, M., Sohl-Dickstein, J., & Ganguli, S. (2016).
 Exponential expressivity in deep neural networks through transient chaos. arXiv, 1606.05340.
 Retrieved from https://arxiv.org/abs/1606.05340v2

 Rolfe, J. T. (2016).
 Discrete Variational Autoencoders. arXiv, 1609.02200.
 Retrieved from https://arxiv.org/abs/1609.02200v2

+Sagun, L., Bottou, L., & LeCun, Y. (2016).
+Eigenvalues of the Hessian in Deep Learning: Singularity and Beyond. arXiv, 1611.07476.
+Retrieved from https://arxiv.org/abs/1611.07476v2

+    - We show that the eigenvalue distribution in NNs is seen to be composed of two parts:
+    - 1) the bulk which is concentrated around zero and indicating how overparametrized the system is
+    - 2) the edges which are scattered away from zero and depend on the input data
+    - (this paper seems to be an early version of https://arxiv.org/abs/1706.04454v3)

 Salimans, T., & Kingma, D. P. (2016).
 Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks. arXiv, 1602.07868.
 Retrieved from https://arxiv.org/abs/1602.07868v3